ConorRoberts/AdventureGame/README.md

 ## How to operate your program
-To run, use these commands in this order.
+* To run, use these commands in this order.
     * "mvn compile"
     * "mvn exec:java"

 ### Running from the command line (without maven)
-* I would really recommend you not do that.
-I mean, why would you?
-It's okay, you really don't have to.
+* Navigate to /src/main/java/adventure
+* run "javac *.java"
+* run "java Game"

 ### Instructions for using the program
+* Place adventure game files in adventure_files folder
 * Load json file formatted for this game.
 * Type 'help' for help once game is running